JoeSangiolo/AIT_Speech_Classification/README.md

 Abstract:

-We are creating a speech recognition model using a large-scale corpus of read English speech.
-Our goal is to have our model translate speech to text as accurately as possible.
-We are using datasets from LibriSpeech and VoxCeleb.
+We are creating a keyword recognition model to recognize specific keywords and digits that we train the model on.
+This uses the Synthetic Spech Commands Dataset and the Free Spoken Digit Dataset from Kaggle.